huyoujinlab/scRCAT-seq/README.md

 ### This project consists of two parts.

-* The [first part](https://github.com/huyoujinlab/scCAT-seq/tree/master/data_processing) contains the scripts for data pre-processing, TSS/TES peak calling, and correction.
+* The first part contains the scripts for data pre-processing, TSS/TES peak calling, and correction by machine learning algorithms.
+The scripts and demos are included in the [data_processing directory](https://github.com/huyoujinlab/scCAT-seq/tree/master/data_processing).

 * The [second part](https://github.com/huyoujinlab/scCAT-seq/tree/master/result) contains the scripts to further analyze the data and generate the relevant figures.